DFE-Digital/tra-digital-design-history/app/posts/teacher-self-service-portal/2022-07-27-trn-holders.md

   date: 2022-07-27
 ---

-Anyone with a Teacher Reference Number (TRN) has access to the Teacher Self Service Portal.
+Anyone with a teacher reference number (TRN) has access to the Teacher Self Service Portal.

 ## Who has a TRN?